 However, which server hosts military data compared to civilian workloads is difficult to identify by the target.
 Vincent Boulanin, director of the governance of AI program at the Stockholm International Peace Research Institute, states that AWS centers most likely manage civilian workloads and striking them was not lawful under LOAC.

 Moreover, Just Security argues that additional surgical cyber strikes could have been done to restrict military access to the centers without physically damaging them.
 Attackers should adopt less destructive ways.
-But who cares this in the war, as old saying goes everything is fear in love and war.
+But who cares, this is the war, as the old saying goes, everything is fear in love and war.

 The Gulf countries experienced immediate disruption.
-The UAE financial services, payments platforms, and consumer apps offline for days.
-AWS was capable to survive the outage of a single zone but it was overwhelmed by the multiple strikes.
+The UAE financial services, payments platforms, and consumer apps have been offline for days.
+AWS was capable of surviving the outage of a single zone.
+But it was overwhelmed by the multiple strikes.
 This likely affects product deliveries and industries that rely on AI workflows.

 The consequences for the wider AI economy are serious.
-These include immediate outage of cloud services, affect training of any AI model that put costs, and time at risk, and make investments in doubt about the large inflow of capital in this emerging market.
+These include immediate outage of cloud services, affecting training of any AI model that puts costs and time at risk, and raises doubts about the large inflow of capital in this emerging market.
 Data center investment is very long-term, and any event like this raises the risk premium of this investment.
-In such case data centers could shift to other regions where security situation is more under control.
+In such a case, data centers could shift to other regions where the security situation is more under control.

 Data centers are also very vulnerable.
 Strikes on turbines, air conditioning units, and other exposed external features that cannot be protected damaged data centers.
 Data centers will be on the radar as AI becomes more and more important.
 For the US it will become a top government priority in future.

-As data centers are insured, so it also causes problem to insurers.
+As data centers are insured, it also causes problems for insurers.
 Standard insurance policies often omit acts of war, implying that companies hit by Iranian drones have little legal recourse.
-Next, time these companies need to include war clauses but finding them at reasonable rates is a concern.
+Next, these companies need to include war clauses, but finding them at reasonable rates is a concern.

 War Era

 The war era exposed various vulnerabilities in the developed world.
 Data centers are one of them.
-Only those industries are protected who know how to avoid militarization.
+Only those industries are protected that know how to avoid militarization.